Newborn infants can become infected with herpes virus during pregnancy, during labor or delivery, or after birth.

 When to Contact a Medical Professional

-If your baby has any symptoms of birth-acquired herpes, including skin blisters with no other symptoms, have the baby seen by your health care provider right away.
+If your baby has any symptoms of birth-acquired herpes, including skin blisters with no other symptoms, have the baby seen by the provider right away.

 Safer sexual practices can help prevent the mother from getting genital herpes.

-Persons with cold sores (herpes labialis) should not come in contact with newborn infants.
-To prevent transmitting the virus, caregivers who have a cold sore should wear a surgical mask and wash their hands carefully before coming in contact with an infant.
+People with cold sores (herpes labialis) should not come in contact with newborn infants.
+To prevent transmitting the virus, caregivers who have a cold sore should wear a mask and wash their hands carefully before coming in contact with an infant.

-Mothers should speak to their health care providers about the best way to minimize the risk of transmitting herpes to their infant.
+Mothers should speak to their providers about the best way to minimize the risk of transmitting herpes to their infant.

 HSV; Congenital herpes; Herpes - congenital; Birth-acquired herpes; Herpes during pregnancy